 With historic landmarks such as Tower Bridge, the London Eye, Big Ben, the House of Parliament, the River Thames, the Tower of London and much more besides, you certainly won’t be short of things to do and places to see.

 After a day of sightseeing, though, you’ll likely be thirsty and maybe even peckish?
 If so, then what better way to take in all that the capital has to offer than relaxing with a cool, crisp pint in the oldest pub in London?
 Here are 4 of the oldest pubs in London, which by the way, are all worth a visit.

 1 Ely Ct, Ely Pl, Holborn, London EC1N 6SJ

 First, on our list, we have this Holborn boozer.
-Establish way back in 1546, the Ye Olde Mitre is a quaint and cosy little pub that is warming and welcoming the second you set inside.
+Established way back in 1546, the Ye Olde Mitre is a quaint and cosy little pub.
+It is warming and welcoming from the second you set inside.

 There are no fruit machines, no TVs, and no overly loud music blaring from the speakers.
 Instead, there is an open fire, wooden beams, old-style whiskey glasses and portraits of historical figures such as Henry VIII.

 Spaniards Rd, Hampstead, London NW3 7JJ

 Up next we have the Spaniard’s Inn, Hampstead.
 Established in 1585 and located on the edge of Hampstead Heath is this unusually-shaped three-storey white building.

 The pub is located in a rural setting and is very isolated.
 If you have an interest in Highwaymen, the legend goes that Dick Turpin was born here and mastered the art of criminality in this very pub.

 Thankfully, there are no villains that drink here now, only people with an eye for taste.
 With low-ceilings, dark wood décor and antique furniture, this pub is a real treasure!
 Not to mention that the ale selection is truly fantastic.